TolulopeOyejide/DataAnalysisProject_3/README.md

-# Maven Store Revenues Dashboard: Built a dynamic dashboard for Maven Stores that helps her analyze sales data and forecast trends across all of its outlets in order to improve her marketing strategy
+# Maven Store Revenues: Built a dynamic dashboard for Maven Stores that helps her analyze sales data and forecast trends across all of its outlets in order to improve her marketing strategy
 [Watch the demo of the interactive dashboard](https://youtu.be/nSEOJgl-h2k)

 ### **Ask Phase: Asking Questions to Understand the Business Task**